 3Inmunotek SL, Madrid, Spain

-4University of South Florida College of Medicine, Tampa, Florida
+4University of South Florida College of Medicine, Tampa, Florida, USA

-Allergy to seafood is an important cause of food allergy and anaphylaxis worldwide.
-Shellfish is included among the “big eight” food groups, which are responsible for more than 90% of all food allergy cases.
-Approximately 2.5% of the world population had experienced some adverse reaction to seafood.
-It is one of the most frequent and lethal allergies that exist.
+Seafood is a major cause of food allergy and anaphylaxis worldwide.
+Shellfish is included among the “big eight” food groups, which are responsible for more than 90% of all cases of food allergy.
+Approximately 2.5% of the world’s population has experienced an adverse reaction to seafood.
+Seafood allergy is one of the most frequent and lethal allergies that exist.

 The several allergenic proteins involved in allergic reactions that have been described in recent years include tropomyosin, arginine kinase, myosin light chain, and sarcoplasmic calcium-binding protein.
 Despite all the data reported in the last few years, shellfish allergy is still diagnosed and treated as it was 50 years ago.
 The only effective treatment to prevent allergic reactions to shellfish is avoidance.